Walikuperek/Learn-Facade-Service/lib-usage-example/create-view/README.md

 # Create view

 Example of a create wizard view.
+This site explains most use-cases for view component.

+> It describes **create-assignment.component.ts** and **create-assignment.component.html**, checkout code

 ***
 ## Folder structure should look like
 ```